 Meet the Intown Bicycles Crew

-I have over 30 years of experience in the bicycles industry and I'm the sole owner of Intown Bicycles.
-I started my store in a shed in my backyard in 1982 and, as my son likes to say, have become an example for living the American dream.
+I have over 35 years of experience in the bicycles industry and am the sole owner of Intown Bicycles.
+I started out in a shed in my backyard in 1982, and as my son likes to say, have become an example for living the American dream.
 Read about the History of Intown Bicycles to see how it all came to be.

 Rita came to us in 1996 when Atlanta was in high gear with the Olympics.
 The city was bracing itself for traffic gridlock, and suddenly people were tuning up their old bicycles and buying new ones to get around on.
 (What a great idea!)
 We were so busy at that time, that she got virtually no formal bicycle training when she arrived.
 She just jumped in.
 Although she knew little about bicycles at the time, she picked it up quickly with her natural mechanical ability.
 And talk about your engineer… she can rig anything.
 Rita is also the one that keeps the sparkle on the place.
 She rearranges our corners, dusts the displays, waters the plants, and fixes the leaky faucets.
 Rita is our "Jacqueline of all Trades".
 And that's just what she does here.
 You may also have seen Rita at Key Lime Pie Salon where she manages their inventory.
 We're delighted to have Rita, even if we do have to share her.

 Amy joined us in the Spring of 2009.
-Although she had no official bike shop experience, she did surprise me by passing the tool board test in her first interview.
-And seeing that she was smart, articulate, comfortable to be around, and new something about bicycles, I decided to hire her as an apprentice.
+Although she had no official bike shop experience, she had spent some time at SOPO, the local bike co-op.
+After passing the "tool board test" in her first interview, I decided to hire her as an apprentice.
 Glad I did!

 Charlie comes to us via Apalachee Cycle in Dacula.
 That's where he learned the trade.
 He worked there for six years, and I’m sure they're going to miss him.
 But with his eye on an English degree at Georgia State, he headed for parts south.